-- If you do not have an appointment and are not visiting a patient, you will not be permitted to enter the building.
+- If you do not have an appointment, you will not be permitted to enter the building.

 - As always, if you are in need of urgent or emergency care and are arriving at the entrance, not by ambulance, please proceed directly to the Emergency Department and notify staff immediately.

 It is crucial that we keep our patients, staff and hospital environment safe.
 We are restricting all visitors – including family members of patients – to our hospital during the COVID-19 pandemic until further notice.
 This includes people accompanying patients to appointments.
 We understand this is difficult, but it is essential for the safety of everyone within our hospital sites, including our vulnerable patients and essential frontline staff.

 Exceptions may be made to this rule for only essential family presence.
 This includes:

 - Immediate family of a terminally ill patient who is near end of life